Fire at hospital for elderly kills 21 in latest major South Korea accident

 The midnight blaze at the hospital in the southwest region of Jeolla was put out relatively quickly, but most of the victims were elderly patients unable to walk or move freely, leading to the large number of casualties, fire officials said.

-An 81-year-old man is in police custody and is being questioned on suspicion of arson after he was seen on surveillance camera walking into an empty room where the fire is believed to have started, a police official said by telephone.

-The man has been identified as a patient at the hospital and is suffering from dementia, the official said.

-All the victims were on the second floor of one building, and most of them suffered smoke inhalation, a local fire department official said.
+All the victims were on the second floor of one building, and most of them suffered smoke inhalation, a local fire department official said by telephone.

 The hospital held patients who required long-term care, many with dementia or disability as a result of a stroke, local media reports said.